MaterializeInc/materialize/doc/user/content/sql/create-source/_index.md

 Debezium may produce duplicate records if the connector is interrupted.
 Materialize makes a best-effort attempt to detect and filter out duplicates.

+## Sizes

+The `SIZE` option controls the amount of CPU and memory available to the source.

+Valid sizes are:

+- `3xsmall`
+- `2xsmall`
+- `xsmall`
+- `small`
+- `medium`
+- `large`

+The default source size is `3xsmall`.

+Consider increasing the size of your source when:

+  * You want to increase throughput.
+Larger sources will typically ingest data faster, as they have more CPU available to read and decode data from your external system.

+  * You are using the [upsert envelope](#upsert-envelope) and your source contains many unique keys.
+The upsert envelope must keep in-memory state proportional to the number of unique keys in your upstream source.
+Larger sizes can store more unique keys.

 ## Related pages

 - [Key Concepts](../../overview/key-concepts/)